 LED Street Lighting

-Street lighting constitutes a significant portion of municipal energy consumption and expenditures.
-LED street light conversions represent an opportunity to reduce this load, and joint procurement of the fixtures represents the opportunity to secure more competitive pricing for these projects, leading to a lower overall payback time.
+Streetlighting constitutes a significant portion of municipal energy consumption and expenditures.
+LED streetlight conversions represent an opportunity to reduce this load, and joint procurement of the design, product and installations services can serve to secure more competitive pricing for these projects, leading to a lower overall payback time.

 Solicitations for Streetlight Energy Management Services (Ch.
 25A)

-For more information on any of these projects, contact Erin Brandt, Assistant Manager, Clean Energy Division.
+For more information on any of these projects, contact Patrick Roche, Energy Coordinator, Clean Energy Division, MAPC.